simran-arora-06/azorte-fashion-web/README.md

 Author-Simran
 <br>
-A AI and ML Workshop project.
+An AI and ML Workshop project.
 <br>
 Made with codex.